ml-archive/admin-panel/README.md

 #### Confirm Modal

 Admin Panel includes a generic confirmation modal for links, out of the box.
-Using HTML data attributes on `<a>`-tags the modal can be configured in diffenrent ways.
+Using HTML data attributes on `<a>`-tags the modal can be configured in different ways.
 Just add a data attribute to your link and you're all set.

 Triggering the modal will append a HTML-element form to the DOM, containing title, text, confirm button and dismiss button.